 Natural history trail

-Take a walk back in time with the Kangaroo Point Natural History Project.
+Take a walk back in time with the Kangaroo Point Natural History Trail.
 Located in CT White and James Warner Parks, Kangaroo Point, the trail chronicles the work of early pioneers James Warner, Silvester Diggles, Frederick Manson Bailey, Cyril Tenison White and Oscar Tiegs through a series of interpretive signs.